Heraldry Symbols & What They Mean

 The word crown blazoned without any additional details usually implies a ducal coronet without a cap.

-The crown is an emblem of victory, sovereignty, and empire.
+The crown is an emblem of victory, sovereignty, and empire in heraldry.
 It is a visible sign of success, thus the term ‘crowning achievement’, and its significance as the decoration of the ultimate level of rank and power, makes bearing the crown a great honour.

 Crowns are sometimes a symbol of God, as he is considered by some to be the ‘King of all’.